Hadlow College

 Hadlow College is a further and higher education college in Hadlow, Kent, England.
 The curriculum primarily covers land-based subjects including Agriculture, Horticulture, Conservation and Wildlife Management, Animal Management, Fisheries Management, Equine Studies and Floristry.
 Additionally, intermediate and advanced apprenticeships are offered in Golf Greenkeeping, Sports Turf, Agriculture, Horticulture and Land-based Engineering.

+The college had its origins in 1919 as the Kent Farm Institute.
+A Kent Horticultural Institute was formed in 1949, and in 1958 the two were merged into the Kent Farm and Horticultural Institute.
+In 1967, this became the Hadlow College of Agriculture and Horticulture on a new site at Hadlow.

 Origins and history

 In 1919, a scheme of Agricultural Education for the County, which included the provision of a Farm Institute, was approved at a meeting of the Kent Education Committee.
 Borden Grammar School at Sittingbourne agreed to sell their property to the Kent Education Committee as soon as a new grammar school was built, but it was not until 1929 that Borden Grammar School was occupied and its building adapted for Kent Farm Institute purposes.
 Grove End Farm, Tunstall, Kent was purchased in July 1919 to be run as the Institute's farm.

 After the Second World War, the Kent Education Committee bought the remaining buildings of the former Swanley Horticultural College in Hextable, Swanley, together with 60 acre of land to form the basis of the Kent Horticultural Institute.
 Until 1949, this Institute was used as a training centre in horticulture for ex-service personnel under the supervision of the Ministry of Agriculture.
 In September 1949, the Education Committee took possession and the Kent Horticulture Institute was developed and run in parallel with the Kent Farm Institute.

 In 1958, the two institutes were merged to form the Kent Farm and Horticulture Institute.
 Although the two departments were 30 mi apart, this was the first step in bringing the two together.
 In the spring of 1960, 600 acre of land was purchased from Bourne Grange Estate, Hadlow, for the establishment of a combined Institute.

+Alexander Ruthven Pym was chairman of governors of the Institute for many years, resigning in July 1963.

 The Agricultural Department moved from Sittingbourne to the new site at Hadlow in the summer of 1966, and the Horticultural Department in the summer of 1967.
 The Institute was then renamed Hadlow College of Agriculture and Horticulture.
 On 22 March 1968, His Royal Highness Prince Philip, Duke of Edinburgh, officially opened the college.